 But be warned, light weights alone will not cut it!

-Light weights with an applied stress, meant to increase metabolic stress inside of your muscles is how you create a change.
+Light weights with an applied stress, meant to increase metabolic stress inside of your chest muscles is how you create a change.

 In metabolic training we need to find the burn and then stay there for as long as possible, because that’s what creates the spark for protein synthesis.